 - Integrity – We do the right thing by adhering to the highest ethical standards and being honest, respectful, transparent, responsible, and accountable.

 - Inclusive – We operate in a diverse ecosystem of colleagues, partners, stakeholders, and patients where we respect diversity in people and in ideas.

 The IBRI’s Research Areas

-IBRI Diabetes Center
+IBRI Diabetes Center (IDC)

-Applied Data Sciences Center
+Applied Data Sciences Center (ADSC)

-Dr. Robertson and his team are making vast amounts of health data accessible for analysis by industry and academic partners to better identify and predict human diseases.
+Dr. Dan Robertson and his team are making vast amounts of health data accessible for analysis by industry and academic partners to better identify and predict human diseases.

-Pharmaceutical Biotechnology Center
+Pharmaceutical Biotechnology Center (PBC)

-Dr. Yusibov and the team he is assembling will focus on human health concerns through the development and manufacturing of therapeutic antibodies and vaccines.
+The Pharmaceutical Biotechnology Center team is focusing on human health concerns through the development and manufacturing of therapeutic antibodies and vaccines.